procyon-x/ui_tests/README.md

-# Examples of simple UI tests with Python + Selenium + Pytest
+# Examples of simple UI tests for OpenCart with Python + Selenium + Pytest